 First, even though I check the value of my funds, I do not plan any action for them.
 I do not want to sell or buy based on the price of the funds.
 I buy as soon as the money reaches my broker account.
 And I do not sell as long as I do not need the money.
 It is essential for long-term passive investing.

-You have also have seen that my routine is entirely manual.
+You have also have seen that my personal finance routine is entirely manual.
 I do not automate any of my money things.
 I think that automating your personal finances is a mistake.
 I much prefer to be in control.

 Here you have it!
-My 13-steps monthly financial routine system!
+My 13-steps monthly personal finance routine system!

 Following this system helps me being very aware of what is going on with my finances.
 What is good and what is bad.
 I want to have as much information as possible with my budget.
 And I want to avoid missing a step.
 I very rarely make a money mistake with my personal finance routine.
 And since I do the same steps every month, I also save time.

 These steps are personal.
 Of course, not everybody will have the same.
-However, I believe everyone should have a bit of a financial routine.
+However, I believe everyone should have a bit of a personal finance routine.
 Even with you have only a few steps, it helps to do them regularly and each month.

 Enough about me!
 What about you?
-Do you have a financial routine?
+Do you have a personal finance routine?
 How many financial steps you do each month?